jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Management-Practices.md

 2. Application Commodity: During the period of five days from the date of payment by the user, the refund amount is the full amount.
 For orders made over five days, the refund is made or not refunded according to the agreement made by the service provider.

-(5) After the refund, if the refunded money falls into the part which the JD Cloud and the service provider has settled, JD Cloud will recover it from the service provider or deduct the amount in the next settlement period.
+(5) After the refund, if the refunded money falls into the part which the JD Cloud & AI and the service provider has settled, JD Cloud & AI will recover it from the service provider or deduct the amount in the next settlement period.

 Chapter 6 Platform Operation